-- Termination, Barment, and Exclusion: Termination, barment, and exclusion result in a vendor's disenrollment from the Medical Assistance Program.
+- Termination, Barrment, and Exclusion: Termination, barrment, and exclusion result in a vendor's disenrollment from the Medical Assistance Program.
 Such vendors are not eligible to submit claims for Medicaid services.
 In addition, these terminated, barred, and excluded vendors may not own, or be employed by, Medicaid vendors.

 - Suspension: Suspension is a time-limited revocation of a vendor's eligibility to participate in the Program, during which time the vendor cannot receive payment for Medicaid services.
 Suspended vendors also may not own, or be employed by, vendors submitting claims to the Department.
 Suspended providers may be required to apply for readmission to the Program.
 A provider who has successfully petitioned for readmission will be removed from this data set so that it no longer appears.

 For a full description of these sanctions, please refer to the Illinois Medicaid Act at 305 Ill.
 Comp.
 Stat.
 5/12-4.25, and the Illinois Administrative Code at Title 89, Sections 140.13 through 140.18.

 This data set also includes providers that have voluntarily withdrawn from the Program.

 Provider Sanction Search

 To search the OIG Provider Sanction List, please use the Provider Sanctions Search webpage.

 Removal from Sanctions List

 Information detailing how to seek removal from the Provider Sanctions List can be found here.

 Additional Sanction Lists and Disciplinary Reports